visgl/deck.gl/README.md

 object maps.
 It is recommended to use ES6 Maps instead.

 It is recommended, but not required, to use immutable data (containers AND objects) as it ensures that changes to `data` property trigger a rerender.
 (See the notes on `rerenderCount` and `updateCount` properties.)

+## Notes on WebGL buffer management

+deck.gl Layers were designed with data flow architectures like React in mind.
+The challenge is of course that in the react model, every change to application state causes a full rerender.
+The rendering callbacks are then supposed to detect what changes were made a limit rerendering as appropriate.
+When you have a couple of 100K element WebGL buffers to update, this can become quite expensive unless change detection is well managed.

+### Data Management using automatic Buffer updates

 The layer will expect each object to provide a number of "attributes" that it can use to set the GL buffers.
 By default, the layer will look for these attributes to be available as fields directly on the objects during iteration over the supplied data set.
-To gain more control of attribute access and/or to do on-the-fly calculation of attributes,
+To gain more control of attribute access and/or to do on-the-fly calculation of attributes.

-#### Manual Buffer Management
+### Manual Buffer Management

 For ultimate performance and control of updates, the application can do its own management of the glbuffers.
 Each Layer can accept buffers directly as